Experiential learning resources for the innovative educator

 AND, check out my portfolio of CAP resources to save yourself an enormous amount of planning time in this crazy season.

-The following is a list of some options for community action projects that are perfect for the end of the school year.
+The following is a list of some options for community action projects that are perfect for the end of the school year (or any time, really).
 The ideas listed here could be applied to most issues or project topics.
 Students can refer to this list when designing their action plans or you could choose an idea from the list to assign to the class.

 1. Awareness Campaign:

 2. Design and Make a Product:

 The idea behind this community action project is that students design and make something that raises awareness and provides a tangible outcome.
 The product should be usable or sellable to raise money for the chosen cause.

 3. Innovative Strategy to Raise Awareness:

 Imagine a student is interested in the issue of teen pregnancy.
 One way to raise awareness would be to create a brochure with some info and stats on the issue and pass it around town.
 Okay.
 That is technically raising awareness, but it's not a head-turner.

-One of my students did her community action project on teen pregnancy, a topic of choice.
+One of my students did her community action project on teen pregnancy, a topic of her choice.
 She created a website with information about teen pregnancy, assembled HUNDREDS of fortune-tellers (paper origami game), and added a link to her website with instructions on how to enter a drawing.
 The purpose was to share information in an interesting and meaningful way, and she did just that.

 4. Organize a School Club or Community Organization:

 I have had several students start and organize clubs for their community action projects.
 One group started an environmental science club.
 They created objectives and goals and organized club events related to their community action projects.

 This is a great option for students as they head into the summer break.
 Summer is a great time to get involved in the community, and if they are older students, build their resumes.